keeonline/reference-chameleon/README.md

 `docker run -p 8080:8080 quebec:latest`

 Note that this will run the image interactively and you can stop it by hittin CTRL+C in the execution window.

+## NEXT STEPS

+add GH for docker build and publish